bootdotdev/bootdev/README.md

 go install github.com/bootdotdev/bootdev@latest
 ```

-Run `go version` on your command line to make sure the installation worked.
+Run `bootdev --version` on your command line to make sure the installation worked.
 If it did, _move on to step 3_.

 _If it worked, move on to step 3._